 PLEASE TELL ME WHAT YOU THINK AND SHARE WITH OTHERS IF YOU LIKE IT!

 As I settled into my usual seat at Jack’s Tavern, the bartender proudly set a happy hour priced glass of Cabernet in front of me before I had a chance to order.

 “Thanks!”
 I smiled.

-I was awaiting DJ’s arrival.
+I was awaiting the arrival of my friend DJ.
 Twelve months earlier, the self-aware male version of millennial, had been reporting to me in my role as nonprofit director.
-Now, he played just one role, that of friend.
+Now, he played just one role–friend.

 “Are you excited?!” he asked as he hung his jacket on the back of a barstool and ordered a beer.
 “It’s like you’re on an adventure.”

 I wanted so badly to say Yes!
 But I just couldn’t.
 I could no longer answer those questions in a way that seemed to serve no other purpose than to reassure the questioner.

 I had begun to experience the kind of coming out of the closet that other women who have reached midlife talk about.
 They begin to take off the armor of fitting into the wounded masculine culture, their new nakedness manifesting as the freedom to tell the truth, especially about themselves.

 I wasn’t sure how much time had passed before I responded to DJ’s question with, “Well . . .”
 I didn’t know how to explain the disorientation I was feeling, after what felt like the cutting of an umbilical cord between me and a way of life that was supposed to nourish my sense of self.